Board of Directors

 Retirement has not slowed her down as she continues to wear many hats including serving as Vice President of the Board of the Centro Cultural Latinos Unidos, member of the North Coventry Township Open Space Review Board, Active board member of the Friends of Hopewell Furnace, Co-Chair of the Hopewell Big Woods Advisory Board Position on Historic Preservation and as a leader of the Pottstown Walking School Bus program.

 In 2016 she received the Conservation Leadership Award from the Schuylkill Highlands Conservation Landscape for her exceptional commitment to this state program.

-Operations Director, Limerick Generating Station, Exelon Generation
+Plant Manager, Limerick Generating Station, Exelon Generation

-Frank is currently the Site Operations Director at Exelon’s Limerick Generating Station.
+Frank is currently the Site Plant Manager at Exelon’s Limerick Generating Station.
 He has been with Exelon since 2000 in various leadership positions at both Limerick and Peach Bottom Atomic Power Station.
 A New York City native, Frank is a graduate of the University of Pennsylvania School of Engineering and Applied Sciences and the University of Delaware Masters of Business Administration program.
 He lives with his family in Chester County.